Cantara/HTTPLoadTest-Baseline/README.md

 which mean that we have almost 10 times more runs of the read TestConfiguration than we have invocations of the write TestSpecification.
 In this run, we have recorded one failed read run, which was a result of a timeout.
 (If we got non 2xx HTTP codes, the result would be failed test.)

+Note: The test_read_write_ratio has to be between 1 (%) and 99 (%) as of now, since we have some special-handling for values outside that scope.
+If you want to expoerience running a single test at a time, you can add the same testSpecification as both read-testSpecification and write-TestSpecification to archieve the same result.

 ### Example on test invocation result
 ```json